-Any person required to withhold tax is a withholding agent.
+A withholding agent is a U.S. or foreign person that has control, receipt, custody. disposal, or payment of any item of income of a foreign person that is subject to withholding.
 A withholding agent may be an individual, trust, estate, partnership, corporation, nominee, government agency, association, or tax-exempt foundation, whether domestic or foreign.
-For purposes of chapter 4, a withholding agent includes a participating FFI or registered deemed-compliant FFI to the extent such FFI is required to withhold tax.
+For purposes of chapter 4, a withholding agent includes a participating FFI (PFFI) or registered deemed-compliant FFI (RDCFFI) to the extent such FFI is required to withhold tax.
 See Regulations section 1.1473-1(d) for the definition of a withholding agent for purposes of chapter 4.